Home Podcasts Novel and Nosh

 Episodes

-A Quick Summer Thriller With A Spicy Snack Pairing May 26, 2026 529 Send us Fan MailA perfect-looking life is rarely as simple as it seems and sometimes the best way to process that truth is with a page-turner and a great snack.
+Pairing the book Behind Closed Door with a Hot Honey Popcorn May 26, 2026 529 Send us Fan MailA perfect-looking life is rarely as simple as it seems and sometimes the best way to process that truth is with a page-turner and a great snack.
 I’m savoring a summer that feels like it’s moving too fast, with big family transitions on the horizon and a house that looks like a dorm room exploded into it.
 Between kids growing up, heading to college, and shifting routines at home, I’

 A Month With The Honeysuckle Cookbook And What Worked Apr 20, 2026 1015 Send us Fan MailI try cooking through one cookbook for a full month and realize the idea sounds better than it feels once the flavors start to repeat.
 I review the Honeysuckle Cookbook by Dzung Lewis with the recipes that shine, the ones that miss for me, and the techniques I’m stealing for weeknight cooking. • Why a monthlong cookbook challenge sounds fun but gets old fast • What the Honeysuckle